CPAtoCybersecurity/GRCnewsAssistant/README.md

 # GRC News Assistant

-A Python-based tool for collecting and analyzing GRC (Governance, Risk, and Compliance) related news articles using NewsData.io API and AI-powered analysis.
+A Python-based tool for collecting and analyzing Cybersecurity GRC (Governance, Risk, and Compliance) related news articles using NewsData.io API and AI-powered ratings with fabric AI integration.

 This project is inspired by and builds upon the work of several excellent open-source projects: